TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

 SMU Stats and Trends

-- In games that SMU churns out over 289.5 yards, the team is 1-1 against the spread and 3-0 overall.
+- SMU is 1-1 against the spread and 3-0 overall when the team totals more than 289.5 yards.

-- The Mustangs have turned the ball over four times this season, two more turnovers than the Horned Frogs have forced (2).
+- This year the Mustangs have turned the ball over four times, two more than the Horned Frogs' takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.